AlbanSdl/Mathematica-Chess/README.md

 ## What's next ? ##
 Now, we'd like to add more content and fix bugs.
 Here is the list of we'll do as soon as possible:
 - Add a timer for movements
-- Improve UI by adding a way to know which player has to play
+- Improve UI (work in progress)
-- Create an AI and improve it
+- Create an AI and improve it (it means singleplayer !)

 ## Important information ##
 In order to run the code, you'll need mathematica installed on your computer.
 You can find more information [here](http://www.wolfram.com/mathematica/) about the software.\